davidjb/collective.sortmyfolder/README.txt

 Dependencies
 ============

-collective.sortmyfolder has been tested on Plone 3.3.
+Test for collective.sortmyfolder has been done on Plone 3.3.
 Tests on Plone 4 are welcome.

 Authors